entiqon/entiqon/db/token/helpers/README.md

 - **Consistency** — all helpers follow the same pattern:
     - `ValidateXxx(s string) error` → returns rich error messages.
     - `IsValidXxx(s string) bool` → convenience wrapper for quick checks.
+    - `GenerateAlias(prefix, expr string)` → produces deterministic,
+      safe aliases for non-identifier expressions.
 - **Future-proof** — current rules are dialect-agnostic, but dialect packages will later override them with grammar-specific rules.

 ## Current Helpers

-- `IsValidIdentifier` / `ValidateIdentifier` — strict checks for valid SQL identifiers
+- `IsValidIdentifier` / `ValidateIdentifier`
+  Strict checks for valid SQL identifiers
     - Must not be empty.
     - Must start with a letter (A–Z, a–z) or underscore (`_`).
     - Remaining characters may be letters, digits, or underscores.
     - Non-ASCII identifiers (e.g. `café`, `mañana`) are rejected until dialect-specific rules are introduced.

+- `IsValidAlias` / `ValidateAlias`
+  Checks if a string is a valid alias.
+    - Must be a valid identifier.
+    - Must not be a reserved keyword (case-insensitive).

+- `HasTrailingAlias` / `ValidateTrailingAlias`
+  Detects and validates trailing aliases (e.g. `(price * qty) total`).
+    - Ignores explicit `AS` (handled by the resolver).
+    - Ensures last token is not part of the expression.
+    - Rejects reserved keywords or invalid alias syntax.

+- `ReservedKeywords`
+  Returns the current dialect-agnostic set of SQL keywords disallowed as aliases.
+Dialects may extend or override this list.

+- `GenerateAlias`
+  Produces deterministic aliases for non-identifier expressions.
+    - Combines a two-letter kind code (from `ExpressionKind.Alias()`) with a SHA-1 hash of the expression.
+    - Always returns a safe SQL identifier.
+    - Example: `GenerateAlias("fn", "SUM(price)") → "fn_a1b2c3"`.

 ## Roadmap

-As more helpers are promoted (alias validation, trailing alias detection, literal checks, etc.), they will be added here with their own independent tests and will follow the same **Validate/IsValid** pattern for consistency.
+As more helpers are promoted (e.g. literal checks), they will be added here with their own independent tests and will follow the same **Validate/IsValid/Generate** pattern for consistency.

 ---